PSG look set to advance even without Ibrahimovic

 Valencia had won all eight of their European home games against French opposition before Tuesday and were unbeaten in nine Champions League matches at the Mestalla since a 1-0 defeat to Manchester United in September 2010.

-Qatari-backed PSG, who have spent around 250 million euros (215 million pounds) in the transfer market in the past four seasons, turned in an efficient first-half display and the obvious quality of their players was the difference between the sides.
+Qatari-backed PSG, who have spent around 250 million euros ($337 million) in the transfer market in the past four seasons, turned in an efficient first-half display and the obvious quality of their players was the difference between the sides.

 Rather than splurge tens of millions on strengthening their squad, cash-strapped Valencia have been forced year after year to sell their best players including David Villa, David Silva and Juan Mata.